Camera Repair Search Engine

 Wednesday, November 21, 2007

-Fixing or replacing a broken LCD screen
+Repairing or replacing a digital camera LCD screen

-It is necessary to actually open up the camera case to fix a broken LCD screen.
+It is necessary to actually open up the camera case to fix a broken camera LCD screen.
 As such, please consider that these repairs require some electrical background and knowledge, and should not be conducted by anyone unfamiliar with basic electrical components and safety precautions.
 Before proceeding, it is important to first read this WARNING concerning the possibility of SEVERE electrical shock from the flash capacitor should you decide to open the case of your camera.

 http://camerarepair.blogspot.com/2007/11/important-warning-camera-flash.html

-The following link outlines repair or replacement of the fairly common problem of broken, cracked, or shattered LCD screens, including rotatable ones.
+The following link outlines repair or replacement of the fairly common problem of broken, cracked, or shattered digital camera LCD screens, including rotatable ones.
 These are not my own guides, but wanted to share them with all (hope this is ok Andy?):

 http://www.andyozment.com/guides/